 IRS TIN-Match and the CP2100 B-Notice cycle

 Every TIN/name pair on the workpaper has to match the IRS's records when the 1099-NEC file goes in.
-Mismatches don't bounce the filing — the form transmits and the IRS accepts it — but they generate notices the following spring that the GC then has to work through, vendor by vendor, on a 15-business-day clock.
-The cheaper move is to validate before transmitting.
+Mismatches do not bounce the filing, but they create CP2100 or CP2100A notices the following spring and put the GC on a short response clock.
+The cheaper move is to run IRS TIN-Match through e-Services before filing and fix bad W-9 data while the workpaper is still open.

 Filing: e-file thresholds, January 31, and state requirements

 Form 1099-NEC must be filed with the IRS and furnished to the recipient by January 31 of the year following the calendar year of payment.
-The two pieces — IRS filing and recipient copy — share the same deadline.
-Unlike some other forms in the 1099 series, 1099-NEC does not have an automatic 30-day filing extension; missing the deadline triggers per-form penalties that scale with how late the filing lands.
+The IRS filing and recipient copy share the same deadline, and 1099-NEC does not have an automatic 30-day filing extension.

 Building the workpaper from W-9 PDFs, invoices, and the GL

-The workpaper itself is straightforward at the structural level: a single-tab Excel workbook (or its equivalent inside the GC's accounting system) with one row per active subcontractor and columns for legal name, TIN, W-9 Box 3 classification, corporate-exemption flag, address, year-to-date payment aggregate (method-filtered), labor portion, reportability flag, backup-withholding flag, and Box 4 backup-withheld amount.
-Anything else — project codes, retainage status, B-Notice history — is nice to have, not required.
+The workpaper itself is straightforward at the structural level: a single-tab Excel workbook, or its equivalent inside the GC's accounting system, with one row per active subcontractor and columns for legal name, TIN, W-9 Box 3 classification, corporate-exemption flag, address, year-to-date payment aggregate, excluded payment amount with reason, reportability flag, backup-withholding flag, and Box 4 backup-withheld amount.
+Anything else — project codes, retainage status, B-Notice history — is useful context, not the core file.

 Three data sources feed those columns.
-The W-9 PDF set sits in the AP shared drive, typically as an unstructured folder of scans and emailed forms with multiple versions per vendor across years; the workpaper needs the legal name, business name where different, Box 3 classification (with LLC sub-classification where applicable), TIN, address, and signature date out of each one.
-The subcontractor invoice corpus holds the materials-vs-labor splits the labor-only column reads from, when the invoices separate the two.
-The GL payment register is already structured — vendor, date, amount, method, reference — and just needs filtering and aggregation.
+The W-9 PDF set holds legal name, business name where different, Box 3 classification, LLC sub-classification where applicable, TIN, address, and signature date.
+The subcontractor invoice corpus shows whether each payment is for services, true merchandise, reimbursement, or another excluded category.
+The GL payment register is already structured — vendor, date, amount, method, reference — and needs filtering and aggregation.

 The math is not the bottleneck.
-The bottleneck is getting the W-9 data points and the materials-vs-labor splits out of the PDF set into rows the workpaper can join against.
-If those two surfaces become structured tables, the rest is mechanical.
+The bottleneck is getting W-9 data points and invoice classification facts out of PDFs into rows the workpaper can join against.
+If those surfaces become structured tables, the rest is mechanical.

 Extract invoice data to Excel with natural language prompts